boazsegev/facil.io/README.md

 Anyway, Along the way I wrote*:

-\* v.0.1 is more stable, v.
-0.2.0 is still under development and should be considered experimental.

 ## [`libasync`](/lib/libasync.h) - A native POSIX (`pthread`) thread pool.

  `libasync` uses pipes instead of mutexes, making it both super simple and moving a lot of the context switching optimizations to the kernel layer (which I assume to be well enough optimized).